blizzardneverbalance/Project/The_Mega_Bite/README.md

 ### The Mega Bite
 This is a simplified web app using Flask and SQLAlchemy.<br />
-This app allows users to enter and save information about restaurants.<br />
+The administrator can enter and save the information (name, location, category and price) about restaurants in database.<br />
-Users will then be able to query that information based on several criteria.<br />
+The users can find their best bite based on their criteria.<br />
 Each restaurant will have the following information:
 >name: the restaurant name.<br />
 >location: the name of the city where the restaurant is located.<br />